 In 2012, the building permit for the new addition was secured and Unity became Pre-K to 12 on one campus in the Spring of 2013.

-In 2013, shortly after the move onto a single campus, Mr. Mike Campbell became the principal of Unity.
-Since the move to one campus, Unity experienced a time of tremendous growth, adding over 200 students in four years.
-This growth can be attributed to the new facility, a five-year strategic plan that was implemented in 2011, and Unity’s culture of care and community.
+Shortly after the move onto a single campus, Mr. Mike Campbell became the System Principal of Unity.
+From 2013 to 2017, Unity experienced a time of tremendous growth, adding over 200 students.
+This growth was due to the new facility, a five-year strategic plan that was implemented in 2011, and Unity’s culture of care and community.
 The explosive growth created waitlists in many classes.
 The school board chose to grow to 1.5 classes per grade in elementary to help make Unity fully dual track from grades 8-12.
 The school board then mandated a building expansion task force to seek ways to add this classroom space.
 The result was the addition of four new classrooms and 2 bathrooms along the NE corner of the school.

 The school board led a new strategic planning process with a new five-year strategic that was launched in 2016.
-The strategic plan focuses on managing our school growth and using the growth to enhance all programs at Unity.
+The strategic plan focused on managing school growth and using the growth to enhance all programs at Unity.
 In 2017, Unity launched its metalwork program.